hashicorp/terraform-provider-vsphere/website/docs/d/datacenter.html.markdown

 # vsphere\_datacenter

 The `vsphere_datacenter` data source can be used to discover the ID of a vSphere datacenter.
-It can also be used to fetch the "default datacenter" on ESXi, however this can be done with [`vsphere_host`][data-source-vsphere-host] as well.
+This can then be used with resources or data sources that require a datacenter, such as the [`vsphere_host`][data-source-vsphere-host] data source.

 [data-source-vsphere-host]: /docs/providers/vsphere/d/host.html